Mikikahana/AnimalAdoptionCenter/README.md

 ## General Information
 This project, part of Flatiron Software Engineering track, Phase 2, focused on implementing a get server request from an external API and using that data to build out a front end page to display that data.
 We worked in a group of 4 to complete this task.

-Phase 2 Project for Flatiron School: Animal Adoption Center:
+Phase 2 Project for Flatiron School: Pet Adoption Center:
 Check out our live frontend here

 ## Github Repo